-Brass can appear reddish-gold, silvery-white, or dazzling gold, although this is not always the case.
+Brass can appear reddish-gold, silvery-white, or dazzling gold.
 More zinc gives the alloy a silvery appearance, while more copper gives it a rose tone.

 More malleable than either bronze or zinc is brass.

-Alpha-beta brasses, commonly referred to as "duplex brasses" or "hot-working brasses," are composed of both an alpha-grain structure and a beta-grain structure and contain between 37 and 45% zinc.
-Atomically, beta-phase brass is more comparable to pure zinc.
-Zinc content determines the alpha-phase to beta-phase brass ratio; however, alloy components like aluminum, silicon, or tin can also enhance the quantity of beta-phase brass in the alloy.
+Alpha-beta brasses, known as "duplex brasses" or "hot-working brasses", have an alpha-grain structure and a beta-grain structure with a zinc content between 37% and 45%.
+They are atomically comparable to pure zinc with the zinc content determining the alpha-phase to beta-phase brass ratio.
+Alloys, such as aluminum, silicon, or tin, can enhance the quality of beta-phase brass.